-- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - (b) inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (is as prices) or indirectly (i.e. derived from prices) (Level 2); and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).
+- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - (b) inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).

-As at 31 December 2019, the Company holds financial assets, at fair value through profit or loss of \$147,642,000 (2018: \$108,579,000) which are based on Level 1 inputs and \$126,421,000 (2018: \$129,388,000) which are based on Level 2 inputs.
 The fair value of financial instruments traded in active markets (at fair value through profit or loss) is based on quoted market prices at the balance sheet date.
 The quoted market price used for financial assets held by the Company is the current bid price.

-The carrying value less impairment provision of current trade receivables and payables are approximate to their fair values.
+The carrying value less impairment provision of current trade and other receivables and payables are approximate to their fair values.
 The fair value of financial liabilities approximates their carrying amount.